mzakocs/AFLplusplus_ultimate_protobuf/README.md

     - Highly recommend using my [absl-less fork of libprotobuf-mutator](https://github.com/mzakocs/libprotobuf-mutator) with `LIB_PROTO_MUTATOR_DOWNLOAD_PROTOBUF` enabled if including the dependencies another way however
   - Also shows extra post-processer in their `afl_custom_init`
 - [AFLplusplus-protobuf-mutator](https://github.com/P1umer/AFLplusplus-protobuf-mutator)
+  - A lot of the CMake build system was originally based on the build system from this project
+  - Inspired the creation of AFLplusplus_ultimate_protobuf